ASE-Workshop-2023/tutorial/_episodes/02-the-atoms-object.md

 ---

 > ## Code connection
-> In this chapter we explore the [`Atoms` class](https://wiki.fysik.dtu.dk/ase/ase/atoms.html#list-of-all-methods), which contains methods for getting and setting simple properties for a molecule or material.
+> In this episode we explore the [`Atoms` class](https://wiki.fysik.dtu.dk/ase/ase/atoms.html#list-of-all-methods), which contains methods for getting and setting simple properties for a molecule or material.
 {: .callout}

 ### Molecules and materials are represented by the `Atoms` class